 THE EARLY YEARS WITH BLACK STAR, 1955 TO 1966

-They not only enjoyed the photographs, but were “transported” from Tennessee to Central America, through the “eyes of Don.”
-Don was always pulling for the underdog, since he could relate.
-While in high school some boys jumped Don and seriously hurt him.
+They enjoyed the photographs and were “transported” from Tennessee to Central America through the “eyes of Don.”
+Don was always pulling for the underdog since he could relate.
+While in high school, some boys jumped Don and seriously hurt him.
 He had been wearing braces at the time.
 His mouth was beaten up outside and inside.
 He later found each of the boys alone and repaid the favor.
-He knew very well what it was like to be a minority in umber.
-This experience taught Don, that there are times when people need others to help them.
+He knew very well what it was like to be a minority in number.
+This experience taught Don that there are times when people need others to help them.

 Don’s helping nature moved him into the ministry.
 Don was answering the call to the ministry that he felt deep inside of himself.
 After talking to church leaders, Don was led to believe that the only place that he could serve as a minister was as a pastor or a missionary.

-Don contacted the people again and went back filling in the holes.
-This was Don’s really first time to have someone critique his work and guide him.
-The Friends magazine not only liked the work but wanted to use Don again.
-This was the beginning of a close relationship of Don with Black Star and even more so with Howard Chapnick.
+Don contacted the people again and went back, filling in the holes.
+This was Don’s first time to have someone critique his work and guide him.
+The Friends magazine liked the work and wanted to use Don again.
+This began a close relationship with Don with Black Star and even more with Howard Chapnick.

-Meanwhile, Don’s career with Black Star was growing and so, too, was the church.
+Meanwhile, Don’s career with Black Star was growing, and so, too, was the church.
 Don’s leadership style, which required all the people to become involved, saved the church and helped it to become a strong church of the community.
 Don realized that the church needed someone full-time.
-Don joked with the people saying that when he was gone doing an assignment and another person filled the pulpit, the attendance was always higher.
-Don was feeling more at ease as a photographer and less content as a pastor.
+Don joked with the people, saying that when he was gone doing an assignment, and another person filled the pulpit, the attendance was always higher.
+Don felt more at ease as a photographer and less content as a pastor.
 Don resigned, and the church today still has good memories of Don.
 They continue to invite him to speak at homecoming.

-Living so close to Nashville was ideal for a photographer.
-Black Star was needing coverages of the Grand Ole’ Opry and special coverages of the personalities in the Nashville area.
-Mirror magazine had asked Black Star to find the next up—and—coming country star in Nashville.
+Living so close to Nashville was ideal for a photographer: Black Star needed to cover the Grand Ole’ Ole and special cover coverage of the personalities in the Nashville area.
+Mirror magazine had asked Black Star to find the next—and—coming country star in Nashville.